Petroglyphs in Columbia Hills State Park and Columbia River Gorge

 After browsing the exhibit, head to the café for turkey, vegetarian, or salmon sandwiches; or a smoked salmon salad with soup of the day; and beverages, such as bottled waters, juices, sodas, coffee drinks, and teas.
 Better yet, enjoy a picnic lunch on the grounds that are home to flickers, crows, turkey, quail, hawks, foxes, raccoons, coyotes, bobcats-and a photogenic flock of resident peacocks!

 You have three more stops, all in Stevenson, Washington.
 To save time, drive back to the Dalles bridge and return to Oregon.
-Take I-84 West to Cascade Locks (the Biggs bridge near Maryhill is closed until February 2009).
+Take I-84 West to Cascade Locks.
 Cross the Bridge of the Gods into Washington and follow WA-14 East about two miles to Stevenson.

 Lastly, visit the Skamania Lodge on SW Skamania Lodge Way.
 It’s home to rubbings and photos of rocks lost to dams and flooding.
 At the registration desk, ask for the free booklet telling where in the lodge you can see these ghost-like images.
 Most of the lively water monsters, salmon, hunters, and shamans on walls throughout the lodge have disappeared into time.